The Faculty of Arts and Social Sciences provides a dynamic and interactive learning environment to its students focusing in...

 The Faculty of Arts and Social Sciences (FASS) is the largest faculty in Universiti Brunei Darussalam in terms of staff and student numbers, with about 2000 students and 60 staff.

-The Faculty offers eight major programmes at undergraduate level, each of which is also available at PhD and Master’s level:
+The Faculty offers seven major programmes at undergraduate level, each of which is also available at PhD and Master’s level:

 In addition, the Faculty offers a number of Master of Arts by Coursework and several Minor programmes.